Omihi School General Information

 North run - to second railway line north of the school

-Parents should inform the school or bus driver if there is any change to the normal routine.
+Parents should inform Sue if there is any change to the bus run in the morning, or Maree if there are any changes for the afternoon run.
 Children not on the bus or waiting for the next run must wait inside the school grounds.

 Please contact the school office to find out more about the bus run - firstname.lastname@example.org.

 Years 5-8 go on a camp experience each year.
+Year 1-4 attend day one of camp.
 This is planned by the Principal and senior teacher and all risk assessments are very thorough and signed off by the BOT.
 Parents get plenty of notice of the cost and when these are happening and are sometimes asked to be parent helpers.